nuxeo/doc.nuxeo.com-content/src/retention-management/index.md

 </br>
 - Deletion of record object, metadata and audit trail data.

 ### Secured Storage

+The SEC 17a-4 US regulation involves the usage of a secured storage media as part of the requirements to be compliant.
-As part of the SEC 17a-4 requirement, the Nuxeo Retention Management add-on supports the usage of a secure storage media, Amazon S3 in compliance mode in this case.
+The Nuxeo Retention Management add-on is using Amazon S3 in "Compliance mode", to fit with this requirement.

-Amazon S3 compliance mode (see **Amazon S3 Object Lock**) guarantees that no one can delete an object which is under retention or legal hold.
+Amazon S3 compliance mode (see [**Amazon S3 Object Lock**](https://docs.aws.amazon.com/AmazonS3/latest/dev/object-lock.html)) guarantees that no one can delete an object which is under retention or legal hold.
 Amazon S3 is provided with the retention period and/or legal hold information by Nuxeo, and ensures that no changes or deletions can occur during this period.

 ## Limitations

 The Nuxeo Retention Management add-on does not support **attachments** or **versioning**.

-The attachments features are automatically disabled when the Nuxeo Retention Management add-on is installed on the Nuxeo Server.
+- The attachments features **is automatically disabled** for the full instance when the Nuxeo Retention Management add-on is added to Nuxeo Server.
+So, once the add-on is installed, there is no way to add an attachment to a document, whatever if they are standard documents or records.

-The versioning must be turned off during the [setup](https://doc.nuxeo.com/retention-management/nuxeo-retention-installation).
+- The versioning feature must be turned off during the setup.
+Which means that there is no way to add a version to a document in the full instance, whatever if they are standard documents or records.

 ## Warning